Skip to content

 The Far Eastern curlew is a large shorebird that is most similar in appearance to the long-billed curlew.
 This curlew is slightly larger than its cousin and has a predominantly brown color.

-This bird is easily distinguishable from other curlews due to its underwing being unpatterned and plain, making it stand out from other birds of its kind.
+This bird is easily distinguishable from other curlews because its underwing is unpatterned and plain, making it stand out from other birds.

-This bird is most commonly found in the coastal areas of the Far East and is an important part of the region’s unique wildlife.
-Its brown coloration may be to help it blend in with its habitat, as well as to help it avoid predators.
+This bird is most commonly found in the coastal areas of the Far East and is an integral part of the region’s unique wildlife.
+Its brown coloration may help it blend in with its habitat, as well as help it avoid predators.

-It is a shorebird, so it will often feed in the shallows, using its long bill to probe for food.
-The Far Eastern curlew is an important part of the Far East’s natural beauty and is an important species to keep in mind when talking about the region’s biodiversity.
+It is a shorebird that often feeds in the shallows, using its long bill to probe for food.
+The Far Eastern curlew is an integral part of the Far East’s natural beauty and an important species to remember when discussing the region’s biodiversity.

 KingdomAnimalia